ironSource/node-ella/readme.md

 **Highlights**

-- Works like `npm`, with extra features for monorepos
 - Scans for nested packages in the working directory, so you're free to deviate from the convention to place packages in `packages/`.
 But a root `package.json` is required.
 - Installs npm dependencies, either to the root `node_modules` or to a package's `node_modules` if there's a version conflict
-- Installs monorepo packages (one package depending on another) as symbolic links, if the specified range matches the on-disk version
+- Installs monorepo packages (one package depending on another) as symbolic links, if the specified range matches the on-disk version.
+Otherwise, the package is installed from npm.
-- Otherwise, the package is installed from npm.
-The rough idea being: if `A` and `B` have a shared dependency `shared`, you can have `A` depend on the working version of `shared`, `B` on a published version of `shared`, then develop `A` and `shared` without breaking `B`.

 **Table of contents**